 And guess what, she doesn’t know this, but we share the same college in Mumbai.

 It’s a fabulous concept and she’s seeking our support.
-If you wish to support her journey, do check the above hyperlink.
 In a nutshell, she’s one of those rare humans—युगपुरुष—who comes once in a way and has a rich heart full of love, love, and love.